nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Clears all data (in both `Order List` and `Inventory List`) from TrackO.

-1. Initiate the command to clear all data from TrackO. </br>
+1. Initiate the command to clear all data from TrackO. <br>
     Format: `clear`
-2. Confirm the decision to clear all data. </br>
+2. Confirm the decision to clear all data. <br>
     Format: `confirm` or `cancel`
 - `clear` will trigger a message which prompts for user confirmation to clear the data in TrackO.
 - Keyword `confirm` : confirms the deletion of all data in TrackO.
 All data in TrackO will be removed after this input.